 You can easily create a print/copy account on your new IALS library card, which will enable you to load money for printing and copying, and to log into the machines, by following the instructions in our printing guide.
 Printing and copying are 5p per page, and scanning is 4p. there are further charges for colour and outsized copying, please refer to the printing guide for further details.
 You can add credit to your account online or at the library desk.
 Further guidance on using the copying and scanning facilities is available in the photocopier room on the 2nd floor.

-Printing is networked from all IALS PCs -simply hit the print button, identify your job with your library card, go to the printer and re-enter your library card details. your print job will be waiting for you.
-For more information, please see the 'print, copy scan' guide.
+Printing is networked from all IALS PCs - for more information, please see the 'print, copy scan' guide.

 IALS library has a wireless network in operation throughout the building, allowing readers to connect to our network from their personal laptops.
 In order to do this, you will need to have your full plastic library card - you will not be able to access the wireless network with a provisional or temporary library card.

 Once you have your full ticket, please follow the instructions http://libguides.ials.sas.ac.uk/wireless_guide